Safety & Security

-All Fulton County Schools are equipped with front door entry controls.
-After student arrival, all exterior doors are locked, and visitors and students must be granted access by personnel in the front office.
-These devices are located at the entrance of every school and are equipped with cameras, intercoms to the front office, and a notification button.
-Visitors are required to push the button to ring the front office staff, who can view and question visitors via a video phone system, and then determine whether to unlock the front door for entry.
+All Fulton County Schools are equipped with front door “buzzer” entry controls.
+After student arrival all exterior doors are locked, and visitors and students must be granted access by front office personnel.
+The devices are located at every school entrance and have cameras, intercoms to the front office, and a notification button.
+Visitors must push the button to ring the front office staff, who can view and question visitors via a video phone, and then determine whether to unlock the door.

 Visitor Management System

 All schools are equipped with a visitor management system.
 Visitors register in the building at the time of arrival, and their information is checked against state/national sex offender databases.

 The FCS School Police has its own vehicle fleet, which not only provides greater visibility of our officers, but also increases their ability to patrol schools and provide emergency response.
 School police officers also have ballistic vests, communication radios and body cameras as part of their standard police uniform.

 Mass Communication/Notification Systems

 The school system uses Blackboard as its district-wide emergency communications tool.
 The tool can be used to notify parents of safety-related situations involving their students in a specific school, a geographic learning zone, or district-wide via phone call or email.

 S.H.A.R.E.
 Tip Line

 Safety concerns can be reported anonymously through the district’s S.H.A.R.E.
 Tip Line.
 S.H.A.R.E. stands for “See It.
 Hear It.
 And Report It Every Time.”
 All FCS-issued student devices are preloaded with the reporting tool, and the tip line also can be accessed through the FCS website and FCS mobile app.
 This gives students, staff, parents and the public an easy way to “see something, say something” while remaining anonymous.